Mark Tauscher: Green Bay Packers

 During the second game of the 2002 season, Tauscher suffered a sprained medial collateral ligament and a torn anterior cruciate ligament.
 As a result, he underwent surgery and missed the rest of the season.
 He made a successful comeback, however, and started every game since his return in 2003.
 However, his streak would come to an end during the 13th game of the 2008 season vs the Houston Texans.
 Tauscher suffered a torn anterior cruciate ligament and missed the remaining three games of the season.

 After the 2008 season was over, Tauscher became an unrestricted free agent.
 Tauscher worked out for the Kansas City Chiefs but the Packers eventually re-signed him four games into the 2009 season due to the Packers offensive line struggling to protect quarterback Aaron Rodgers.
 He became a free agent after the season again, but re-signed with the Packers on March 14, 2010.

 Tauscher started at Right Tackle in the Packers' first four games of the 2010 season until he suffered a shoulder injury in a Week 4 matchup against the Detroit Lions.
 He was placed on injured reserve on November 12, 2010.

 Tauscher was named Packers' 2008 Walter Payton Man of the Year and voted Packers' 2008 Ed Block Courage Award winner.

 He was released by the team on July 29, 2011.

 Tauscher was inducted into the Green Bay Packers Hall of Fame on July 21, 2018.

 Sports broadcasting

 Tauscher provides commentary and analysis on both the Wisconsin Badgers football radio network and the Green Bay Packers radio network.
-He co-hosts Wilde & Tausch, a Packers centric sports talk show with Jason Wilde and appears twice weekly on WKTI radio in Milwaukee during the football season.
+He co-hosts Wilde & Tausch, a Packers centric sports talk show with Jason (Jay Bird)Wilde and appears twice weekly on WKTI radio in Milwaukee during the football season.

 Personal life

-Tauscher founded the Trifecta Foundation which stands for Tauscher's Reading Initiative for Every Child to Achieve.
+Tauscher founded the Trifecta Foundation which stands for Tauscher's Reading Initiative For Every Child to Achieve.
 He states that he found reading to be very challenging as a young child and credits a third grade teacher and a Pizza Hut "Book It" program with helping build his confidence.

 Tauscher married Sarah Helgeson, in early 2009.
 The couple resides in Sun Prairie, Wisconsin.

 Tauscher plays USTA tennis for the Madison Area League Tennis (MALT) division.